 The media does this because they are deluded into thinking that Stormtrumpers represent a legitimate majority of the population.
 They know, intellectually, that only a third (at most) of the voting population supports Trump.
 But their experience tells them that the status quo has a tendency to be maintained.
 Ergo they weight the political field (erroneously) in favor of what they see as the status quo.

 It isn’t.
 Joe Biden represents the status quo, and the majority of Americans know this.
-The Orange Hate-Monkey will never be the status quo because he simply doesn’t have the depth of knowledge to be able to heft a telling argument in support of his ill-defined Trumpist movement.
+Trumpists will never be the status quo because they and their god-king simply don’t have the depth of knowledge to be able to heft a telling argument in support of their ill-defined movement.

 There is a reason that Trump’s hardest core of support comes from Evangelicals and White Supremacists (but then I repeat myself) They are the ones with the highest levels of cognitive dissonance.
 They are the ones that see the most disruption between what they believe and what they see in the world around them.
 If whites are superior then cops killing the darkest skinned people more often is the way the world is supposed to work.
 If the Bible (and what the average Evangelical believes about the Bible that they haven’t read) is true, then anyone who makes you feel wrong inside is an insult to god and should be driven out.